 I'm so excited to be included in Austin Way's listing of Renaissance Women—creative players behind Austin's arts scene. . . .

 On April 8, Ruthless Good: The Great Austin Scavenger Hunt will dispatch dozens of teams from the Long Center to crack clues, solve trivia challenges, and discover photo-worthy landmarks and locales.
 But the rolicking hunt’s true aim is problem solving on a much grander scale–bolstering equitable community-wide access to health, education and work. . . .

 As a relatively new Austinite, I was honored to join Kendra Scott, Mayor Steve Adler, Andy Roddick, Brooklyn Decker, Aaron Franklin, Celeste Flores and Earl Maxwell in a special video for Amplify Austin Day. . . .

 A particularly moving scene in the film Hidden Figures takes place not at NASA but in the public library of Hampton, Virginia.
 Mathematician Dorothy Vaughn steers clear of vocal civil rights protests on her way into the library.
 Yet her visit is cut short when a white librarian warns her: “We don’t want any trouble in here,” as she considers a computer programming text on a shelf.
-Vaughn’s only seeking knowledge — a book that can’t be found in the colored section — yet she and her . . .
+Vaughn’s only seeking knowledge — a book that can’t be found in the colored section — yet she and her young . . .